 - Organizational design/re-design

-- Customized workshop series on organizational change, coaching as a leadership skill, situational leadership, polarity management, etc.
+- Customized workshop series on organizational change, communities of practice, coaching as a leadership skill, situational leadership, polarity management, etc.

-IMPLEMENT > I facilitate or help you implement the solution that I’ve designed (e.g., deliver the workshop series, facilitate or coach your team to implement the processes created, etc.)
+IMPLEMENT > We facilitate or help you implement the solution that we’ve designed (e.g., deliver the workshop series, facilitate or coach your team to implement the processes created, etc.)

-FOLLOW UP > I attempt to build capacity and sustainability whenever possible and often include reports and toolkits (or “how to” guides) as follow-up to projects.
+FOLLOW UP > We attempt to build capacity and sustainability whenever possible and often include reports and toolkits (or “how to” guides) as follow-up to projects.

 PAST AND CURRENT CLIENTS INCLUDE:

-- Association of Administrative and Professional Staff (UBC)
+- Association of Administrative and Professional Staff (AAPS @ UBC)